 What we do

-We’re working to provide Restorative Justice as an avenue available to the Reed community in response to harm.
-Various Restorative Practices, like sitting in Circle and non-punitive judicial processes, are a set of traditions that come from and continue to be used today by Indigenous communities.
+We’re working to provide Restorative Practices as an avenue available to the Reed community in response to harm.
+Various Restorative Practices, like sitting in Circle and non-punitive judicial processes, are a set of traditions that are informed by and continue to be used today by Indigenous communities.
 We’re passionate about finding ways to bring together our community, holding space for difficult conversations, and dealing with conflict without causing more harm.
-For more information, please visit the Introduction to Restorative Justice page!
+For more information, please visit the Introduction to Restorative Practices page!

 If you have any questions or want to know more about what we do, feel free to send us an email: email@example.com.